THARANEESHWAR/61781921102170/README.md

 8. Follow SAPUI5 best practices and proper MVC structure.

 Also provide the exact code snippets and file structure changes needed to implement this feature.

+new one

+You are a senior SAPUI5 / SAP Fiori developer.

+I have a SAPUI5 Freestyle application with namespace "com.employee.employeeapp".

+The application already contains:

+- MVC architecture
+- JSONModel with employee data
+- App.view.xml with IconTabBar
+- EmployeesTable.fragment.xml for table view
+- EmployeePanels.fragment.xml for employee panel view
+- Search filter
+- CSV export
+- Row click navigation

+Now improve the EmployeePanels.fragment.xml UI to make it look like a professional SAP Fiori card layout.

+Requirements:

+1. Replace the current list layout with sap.f.GridList to create a responsive grid.

+2. The grid must show two employee cards per row in mobile view (left-right layout).

+3. Each employee should be displayed as a card-style container.

+4. Each card should display:

+   - Employee Name (Title)
+   - Employee ID
+   - Department
+   - Role
+   - Email

+5. Use the following UI5 controls:

+   - sap.f.GridList
+   - sap.f.GridBoxLayout
+   - sap.m.CustomListItem
+   - sap.m.VBox
+   - sap.m.Title
+   - sap.m.Text
+   - sap.m.HBox

+6. Add SAPUI5 styling classes such as:

+   - sapUiSmallMargin
+   - sapUiSmallPadding
+   - sapUiResponsiveMargin

+7. The layout should work for:

+   - Desktop (multiple cards per row)
+   - Tablet (2 cards per row)
+   - Mobile (2 cards per row)

+8. Update only this file:
+   webapp/fragment/EmployeePanels.fragment.xml

+9. Provide the complete final XML code for this fragment.

+Follow SAPUI5 best practices and ensure the UI looks like a modern SAP Fiori application.